vamartinezs/python_academy_2020/week4/base_web_app-master/README.md

 <img src='static/users2.png' width="400">

-#### Also products table is able to store one user as the relation one-to-one was specified
+#### Products table is able to store one user_id as the relation one-to-one was specified.

 <img src='static/product.png' width="400">